Newsroom - Family holding hands

 Guidance for non-court dispute resolution

-Another change this amendment brings is the requirement of MIAM (mediation information assessment meeting) providers to inform those in attendance, about the most suitable forms of non-court dispute resolution.
-They must also provide guidance on how to proceed with those methods.
+Another change this amendment brings is the requirement of Mediation Information Assessment Meeting (MIAM) providers to inform those in attendance about the most suitable forms of non-court dispute resolution, along with guidance on how to proceed with those methods.

-This means that non-court dispute resolution is not limited to just mediation and MIAM providers will assess whether alternate forms of dispute resolution are appropriate on a case-by-case basis.
+This means that, on a case-by-case basis, MIAM providers must assess whether alternate forms of dispute resolution are appropriate.
 Domestic violence will still exempt parties from MIAM requirements.

-The court requires that the parties are to complete a form at least 7 days before the first hearing in financial remedy proceedings and private law children proceedings clearly setting out their views on NCDR.
+For financial remedy proceeding and private law children proceedings, the court requires that the parties are to complete a form at least 7 days before the first hearing, clearly setting out their views on NCDR.

 Opinions on non-court dispute resolution